Check to the Queen

 Scacco alla regina, internationally released as Check to the Queen, is a 1969 Italian comedy film directed by Pasquale Festa Campanile.

 It is based on the novel The Slave by Renato Ghiotto.

 Plot

-Margaret Mevin is an arrogant famous actress, accustomed to being served and revered by the people whom she surrounds herself.
+Margaret Mevin is an arrogant famous actress, accustomed to being served and revered by the people with whom she surrounds herself.
 Silvia comes to her service as a lady companion, but her submissive role soon acquires masochistic traits and homosexual shades.